Discover the European Business Environment

 Berlin is thriving as a competitive business location.
 The city’s outstanding infrastructure, its large and highly qualified workforce, and its excellent colleges, universities, and research institutions are major reasons motivating companies to locate here.
 Once an industrial city, Berlin is on the way to becoming a modern center of service providers and technology startups.
 Berlin has a thriving arts scene and is a hub for expatriates from many different countries.
 Of course, Berlin is also full of sights of recent and more distant historical significance.

-The “City of Lights”--Paris is the heart, and in many ways, the soul of continental Europe.
+Paris is the heart, and in many ways, the soul of continental Europe.
 Rich in history, culture, and architecture—you will never be lacking for something interesting to see or do during your visit.
 Walk down the Champs Elysees, visit the Cathedral of Notre Dame, admire the artistic treasures in the Louvre, or just sit in an outdoor café and take in the ambiance.